Images Broken When Viewing Windows SharePoint Services RSS Feeds in Outlook

 _response = response;

-// Ignore the fact that it's theoretically possible for the <img> tag to be split between 2 Write()s
+// Finds rooted images tag to be split between 2 Write()s

 content = _imagesRegex.Replace(content, @"$1" + _siteUrl);